Kurt Agricola: Early life and World War I

-Kurt Agricola was born in Döbeln, then in the Kingdom of Saxony, on 15 August 1889, into an Saxon family that traced its roots back in the 16th century.
+Kurt Agricola was born in Döbeln, then in the Kingdom of Saxony, on 15 August 1889, into a Saxon family that traced its roots back in the 16th century.
 He was the second and youngest son of Rudolf Agricola (3 October 1860 – 29 July 1914), an officer of the Royal Saxon Army served of the Garrison Administration of Dresden, and Elisabeth, née Drenkmann (14 May 1865 – 23 October 1937).
 He had an older brother, Werner Agricola (19 August 1887 – 29 June 1962).

 Following his father's career, 18-year–old Agricola entered army service on 1 April 1908 as officer candidate in the 12th Royal Saxon Infantry Regiment No. 177 in Dresden.
 He was commissioned a Leutnant (Second Lieutenant) on 19 August 1909.
-The following years, he served primarily as Adjutant, a function that was given to capable officers and gave an early advancement potential within the army.
+The following years, he served primarily as adjutant, a function that was given to capable officers and gave an early advancement potential within the army.
 It was obvious that Agricola pursued a distinguished career as staff officer, and (typically for officers with his aims, who participated in specialized courses) attended a weapon repairs course in late 1913.